jesseduffield/jesseduffield.github.io/_posts/2021-9-18-Gos-Shortcomings-4.md

 A post about mutation in Go would be remiss not to mention the current lack of generics.
 I've [talked about this](https://jesseduffield.com/Gaining-Ground-Without-Generics-In-Go/) in the past so I'm not going to beat a dead horse here, other to say that a lack of generics leads to mutative boilerplate which is error-prone and hard to read.

 I've [written before]({{ site.baseurl }}/Array-Functions-And-Rule-Of-Least-Power) about using the least powerful tool for the job in the context of collection functions (map, filter reduce, etc), and how your code becomes more readable when you use, say, a map instead of a for loop.
-In the diagram I used for that post, Go only really provides the for loop and `forEach` in the form of the `range` operator:
+In the diagram I used for that post, Go only really provides the for loop and `forEach` in the form of the `range` operator, meaning everything else is off the cards:

 ![]({{ site.baseurl }}/images/posts/2020-7-9-Array-Functions-And-Rule-Of-Least-Power/2.png)